fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

     -f 'ts_oracle(5)'
 ```

 Please note that with `fluence run` we don't provide both the peer id and service id for our service.
-However, this information is used implicitly by the CLI tool, and is taken from definitions located in `.fluence/app.yaml` generated upon successful deployment.
+This information is fetched by the CLI tool, and is taken from definitions located in `.fluence/app.yaml` generated upon successful deployment.

 The run results in below but may be different for you: